duglin/helloworld/README.md

   or Kube), or it could be a Knative Channel - which I don't cover in this demo.

-With that, let's create it (make sure `GITREPO` environment variable is set):
+With that, let's create it:

 ```
 $ ./kapply github.yaml